Do you see yourself as a leader? Would you describe yourself as a leader?

-John Maxwell noticed that when he announced free leadership training open for all, in organizations or universities, only a few people signed up for it.
-When he followed up, he found out that most peole did not view themselves as leaders and were quick to say, “ah, this training is not for me!”.
+John Maxwell noticed that when he announced leadership training open for all, in organizations or universities, only a few people signed up for it.
+When he followed up, he found out that most people did not view themselves as leaders and were quick to say, “ah, this training is not for me!”.

 Unfortunately, this is the kind of mentality held by many people.
 Some do not think they can be leaders while others think that a leadership position is not something they want to be associated with.
 This is because of the picture painted by our community regarding leadership.

-When you think about it, you are a leader in many ways than you can imagine; When your siblings come to you for advice, when you have kids and you want them to become sane humans in the future, when you are appointed the head of your chama, when you organize your friends for a social gathering or when you emerge as a group leader during a group discussion in schools or seminars; among others.
+When you think about it, you are a leader in many ways than you can imagine.
+When your siblings come to you for advice, when you have kids and you want them to become sane humans in the future, when you are appointed the leader in your group of friends, when you organize your friends for a social gathering, or when you emerge as a group leader during a group discussion in schools or seminars; among others.